 In this lab you will measure the density of several substances.
 In addition you will use the known density of aluminum (2.70 g/cm3) to measure the thickness of aluminum foil.
 Successful completion of this investigation will include:

-Density can be hard to get a solid mental concept of.
-It is what chemists call an intensive property.
+Density is what chemists call an intensive property.
 That means that the density of a material does not depend on how much of it you have.
 Other examples of intensive properties include temperature, concentration, color, odor and molar mass.
 You cannot add intensive properties together.
 If you have 2.70 g of aluminum it has a volume of 1 cm3 (at ordinary room temperature and pressure).
 If you have 2,700 g of aluminum it has a volume of 1,000 cm3.
 If you have 1 m3 (1 × 106 cm3) of aluminum it has a mass of 2,700 kg.
 Work all of these out using D = m/V and you will always get a result of 2.70 g/cm3.
 No matter how much aluminum you add, the density, an intensive property, does not change.
 An intensive property can be understood in this way: there is a ratio of two measurements, which together have a constant value.
 Just like the slope of a line in an algebraic equation: the slope is the same no matter what the values of x and y.
 With density, this can be shown in a simple graph, as seen at right.
 The slope of the line in the graph is the density of aluminum, according to the data.

 Contrast intensive properties with extensive properties: measurements like mass, volume, height, width, and depth all depend on the size of a particular object.
 These measurements are extensive properties.
 You can always add more volume or mass.